Research & Academic Volunteer Opportunities

 Research & Academic Volunteer Services (RAVS) has an unpaid Program Assistant volunteer opportunity available.
 The RAVS office processes and retains 700+ volunteers across three of the four OHSU missions.
 This volunteer position will be an opportunity to learn about the successful administration of a non-profit volunteer program by assisting with customer service, data entry and other special projects.
 Additional projects may be arranged based on the final applicant's interests.

-Qualifications: Previous experience working in an office setting, and demonstrated customer service skills; familiarity with Microsoft Office Suite (i.e. Word, Excel and Outlook).
-Requires strong organizational skills, ability to speak comfortably in public, ability to pay close attention to details, and proficiency in English.
+Eligibility: Previous experience working in an office setting, and demonstrated customer service skills; familiarity with Microsoft Office Suite (i.e. Word, Excel and Outlook).
+Requires strong organizational skills, ability to speak comfortably in public, ability to pay close attention to details, and proficiency in verbal and written English.
+This volunteer position works heavily with Microsoft Outlook and processes high volumes of written communications (e-mail).
 Career goals involving University/Research Administration and/or Volunteer Program Management preferred.

-Commitment Requirements: Volunteer at least 12-16 hours per week, at least twice a week for a minimum of 6 months (flexible schedule options within Tuesdays, Wednesdays or Fridays, 8am-5pm).
+Commitment Requirements: Volunteer at least 8-16 hours per week, 1-2 times a week (1 day = 8 hours; 2 days = 5-8 hours each) for a minimum of 6 months.
+Flexible schedule options within Tuesdays - Fridays, 8am-5pm.

 Interested?
-Contact: Amber Bruner - please include a resume, and a brief description of your current skills, future goals, and why you are interested in this opportunity.
-After volunteer application materials are reviewed finalists will be invited for an in-person interview.
+Contact: Amber Bruner, email@example.com – please include resume, and a brief description of your current skills, future goals, and why you are interested in this opportunity.
+After volunteer application materials are reviewed highly qualified candidates will be asked to provide a writing sample, telephone interview, and possible written communication exercise.
+Final candidates will be invited for an in-person interview.